Laguna Beach, California: Sports

-Laguna Beach has a surfing history centered on a five-block stretch of rocky reefs between Brooks and St. Ann's Streets.
+Laguna Beach has a surfing history centered on a five-block stretch of rocky reefs between Brooks and St. Ann's streets.
 The Brooks Street Surfing Classic, begun in 1955, is a "contender for the world's longest running surf competition," according to the Encyclopedia of Surfing.
 The competition is held only when peak swell conditions occur during a four-month-long window in the summer and has been held 52 times from 1955 to 2015.
 Participation is open only to Laguna Beach residents.
 Notable participants have included Hobie Alter, Mickey Munoz, and Tom Morey.

 Started in 1976, the 'Vic' Skimboarding World Championship is held at Aliso Beach in Laguna Beach and is the longest running skim boarding contest on the pro circuit.

 The Laguna Open Volleyball Tournament began in 1955 and, according to tournament directors, it is the second oldest volleyball tournament in the United States.
 Participants have included several Olympic gold medalists, including Chris Marlowe, Dusty Dvorak, Scott Fortune, Dain Blanton and Gene Selznick, who won the first seven competitions.

 Parks and recreation

 Laguna's foothill trails are known internationally for mountain biking.
 Mountain bike hall of fame legend Hans Rey makes his home in Laguna Beach, as do the Rads, pioneers of mountain biking going back to the 1970s.

 The U.S. Open for Lawnbowling is held annually at the lawn bowling field at Heisler Park.
+There is a historic tower, built in 1926, at Victoria Beach.

 Government

 Laguna Beach was first settled in the 1870s, but was founded officially in 1887 and, in 1927 it incorporated as a city.
 Beginning in 1944, a council-manager form of government was adopted.
 Residents of Laguna Beach elect five non-partisan council members who serve four-year staggered terms, with elections occurring every two years.
 The position of mayor is non-elected and chosen annually among the members of the city council.
 The council serves to pass ordinances, approve a budget, and hire the city manager and city attorney.
 The city manager oversees administrative operations and the appointment of department heads.
-In 2011, John Pietig was hired as city manager following the retirement of his boss, Ken Frank who, after 31 years, was one of the longest-serving city managers in Orange County history.
+In 2011 Ken Frank retired after 31 years, one of the longest-serving city managers in Orange County history.

 The city clerk and city treasurer are elected by popular vote and serve four-year terms.

 County, state, and federal representation

-Laguna Beach is located in the Fifth District of the Orange County Board of Supervisors and is currently represented by Republican Lisa Bartlett.
+Laguna Beach is located in the fifth district of the Orange County Board of Supervisors and is currently represented by Democrat Katrina Foley since 2023.